EddieKHHo/DaphiaMagna_MA_TE/simMutAccumTE_README.md

 ```

 SimMutAccumTE inserts or delete TEs from the TE annotation file (<em>b</em>) onto the genome fasta file (<em>c</em>).

 First, pIRS (Hu et al. 2012) is used to generate a diploid ancestor (ANC) genome by duplicated the given genome fasta file and adding SNPs at a specified rate (<em>snp</em>); the fasta files of ANC is stored in /pirsAnc. pIRS requires that fasta file does not contain N's.

-Subsequently <em>nmut</em> TE mutations of a specified type (<em>type</em>) are simulated.
+Subsequently <em>nmut</em> TE mutations of a specified type (<em>tmut</em>) are simulated.
 Type 1 are novel TE insertions (0->1 gain), simulated by insertion a heterozygous TE (i.e., on one homolog of the genome) into the MA line.
 Type 2 are TE deletion from an ancestrally homozygous TE site (2->1 loss), simulated by inserting a homozygous TE (i.e. insertion of both homologs) on ANC and a heterozygous TE on the MA line.
 Type 3 are TE insertion onto an ancestrally heterozygous TE site (1->2 gain), simualted by inserting a heterozygous TE on the ANC and then a homozygous TE on the MA line.
 Type 4 are TE deletions from an ancestrally heterozygous TE site (1->0 loss), simualted by inserting a heterozygous TE on the ANC only.
+In addition a <em>nhet</em> number of shared TE heterozygous sites can be added onto both ANC and MA lines.

 Each TE insertion was chosen randomly from the annotation file and has a minimum and maximum length given by <em>mnlen</em> and <em>mxlen</em>, respectively.
 Insertions of TEs are separated by at least one read length (<em>rlen</em>) and flanked by a target site duplication with a mean length of 5 bp drawn from a Poisson distribution.